viamrobotics/docs/docs/services/ml/deploy/_index.md

   - /manage/data/deploy-model/
   - /services/ml/
   - /ml/deploy/
-description: "Deploy Machine Learning models to a machine and use the vision service to detect or classify images or to create point clouds of identified objects."
+description: "Deploy machine learning models to a machine and use the vision service to detect or classify images or to create point clouds of identified objects."
 modulescript: true
 hide_children: true
 icon: true